ThiagoAraujo-hub/Cosmos-API/README.md

 - `/universe/{universe-id}/galaxies/{galaxy-name}`: Get information about a specific galaxy by name.
 - `/universe/{universe-id}/galaxies/{galaxy-id}`: Get information about a specific galaxy by ID.

+### Galaxy Black Holes
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/black-holes`: Get information about black holes within a galaxy.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/black-holes/{black-hole-id}`: Get information about a specific black hole by ID.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/black-holes/{black-hole-name}`: Get information about a specific black hole by name.

+### Nebulas
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/nebulas`: Get information about nebulas within a galaxy.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/nebulas/{nebula-id}`: Get information about a specific nebula by ID.
+- `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/nebulas/{nebula-name}`: Get information about a specific nebula by name.

 ### Rogue Stars
 - `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stars`: Get information about rogue stars within a galaxy.
 - `/universe/{universe-id}/galaxies/{galaxy-name or galaxy-id}/stars/{star-id}`: Get information about a specific rogue star by ID.